Home Features FAQ About Create Trip Open App

 Start with the shared arrival anchor.

 The group needs to know what first full day or shared stay they are optimizing for.
-Once that anchor is visible, flight comparison becomes a group decision instead of a set of independent purchases.
+Once that anchor exists, flight comparison becomes a group decision instead of a set of independent purchases.

 Compare timing and cost together.